puppetlabs/puppet-docs/source/guides/faq.markdown

 ### Does Puppet run on Windows?

-The short answer is 'not yet'.
-Windows support is slated to be available in 2011.
+The short answer is "not yet."

+Experimental Windows support was added in Puppet 2.6.
+Although it's not yet ready for deployment, this support will be improved and extended during 2011.

 ### What size organizations should use Puppet?